SuperOfficeDocs/superoffice-docs/docs/en/mobile/superoffice-mobile/document/create.md

 You have limited functionality for creating documents inside the app.
 SharePoint documents offer the most flexibility.

-The steps below assume you are in the **Documents** tab of a company, contact, sale, or project.
+The steps below assume you are in the **Document** tab of a company, contact, sale, or project.

 ## Create SharePoint document